tilemmpon/Singapore-Maritime-Dataset-Frames-Ground-Truth-Generation-and-Statistics/README.md

 Tracking in Maritime Environment: A Survey," IEEE Transactions on Intelligent Transportation Systems (IEEE), 2017.

-If code/figures from this repo are used please add a reference to the repository.
+If code/figures from this repo are used please cite this repository as:

+Tilemachos Bontzorlos, "Singapore Maritime Dataset frames ground truth generation and statistics", GitHub repository, Feb.
+2019. https://github.com/tilemmpon/Singapore-Maritime-Dataset-Frames-Ground-Truth-Generation-and-Statistics.

 ## Contribution